 Municipal finance is a small industry and there are few financial analysts, information technology professionals, accountants and attorneys with specific expertise in municipal finance.
-Attracting experienced people from the private sector or other state and local debt issuing agencies is difficult because the Authority is one of the lowest paying agencies.
+Attracting experienced people from the private sector or other state and local debt issuing agencies is difficult because the Authority is one of the lowest paying state debt issuers.
 To compensate for the limited ability to recruit experienced personnel, the agency seeks to recruit the highest qualified candidates having related experience and then train those individuals on the specific tasks and responsibilities of the agency.
-Highly qualified candidates command higher salaries but the agency cannot afford the financial risk to the state by entrusting critical functions to unqualified or under-trained staff.
+Highly qualified candidates command higher salaries; however, the agency cannot afford the financial risk to the state by entrusting critical functions to unqualified or under-trained staff.

-Another workforce demand of the agency is to attract and retain technical staff expertise necessary to support the agency's transition to more automated financial management systems.
-At this time the agency is making a major change to automate its debt management function from a traditional spreadsheet environment to a robust and secure database and analytical toolbox.
-This transition is necessary, to enhance debts monitoring and compliance activities required by increased scrutiny and demands placed on issuers by state and federal regulatory agencies and tax and securities laws.
-The implementation of the system in FY2016-2017 will create efficiencies in preparing and responding to information requests, and enhance staff's ability to monitor and manage debt through the multi-year debt lifecycle.
+Another workforce demand of the agency is to attract and retain technical staff expertise necessary to support the agency's transition to more automated financial management systems from its traditional spreadsheet environment.
+This transition is necessary, to enhance debt monitoring and compliance activities required by increased scrutiny and demands placed on issuers by state and federal regulatory agencies and tax and securities laws.
+The implementation of such systems creates efficiencies in preparing and responding to information requests, and enhance staff's ability to monitor and manage debt through the multi-year debt lifecycle.

-Beyond the debt management system the increasing use of technology in all aspects of the Authority's workplace is critical to the achievement of the Authority's mission and will include: 1) replacing paper documents with electronic media; 2) increased security measures for data protection; 3) and, implementation of the state's enterprise resource planning solution, ProjectONE.
+The increasing use of technology in all aspects of the Authority's workplace is critical to the achievement of the Authority's mission and will include: 1) replacing paper documents with electronic media; 2) increased security measures for data protection; 3) and, implementation of the Comptroller's Centralized Accounting and Payroll/Personnel System ("CAPPS").
 This effort will require the agency to attract and retain technically proficient staff and to provide appropriate and ongoing training and to implement improvements in business processes and may require staff adaptable to potential restructuring of business units.
 These trends will increase the workload of information technology staff, and will also require that functional staff performing these responsibilities adapt to a more technical environment and may necessitate that vacancies be filled with individuals possessing greater technical skills than subject-matter specific skills to meet this demand.
-It will also be important that future workforce additions compliment the Authority's existing staff to include individuals who possess critical thinking abilities, technical writing skills, and the ability to adapt to an ever changing work environment.
+It will also be important that future workforce additions compliment the Authority's existing staff to include individuals who possess critical thinking abilities, technical writing skills, and the ability to adapt to an ever-changing work environment.